celestiaorg/docs/docs/nodes/qgb.md

 consists of two components: an Orchestrator and a Relayer.

-In the following diagram, we show how a celestium would post the data to Celestia while the Celestia Validators attest to transactions in a one-way bridge connected to an EVM L1 Layer (in this case, Ethereum).
-Then, the celestium will verify the attestations, i.e. valsets and data commitments, directly on Ethereum on the QGB smart contract.
+In the following diagram, we show how a celestium would post the data to Celestia.
+This latter which will be attested to by the Celestia validator set, and eventually posted to the target EVM chain (in this case, Ethereum).
+Then, the celestium, or any party, will be able to verify the attestations, i.e. valsets and data commitments, directly on the EVM chain on the QGB smart contract.
 You can reference the QGB smart contract [here](https://github.com/celestiaorg/quantum-gravity-bridge/blob/master/src/QuantumGravityBridge.sol).

 ![QGB-Architecture](/img/nodes/qgb-diagram.png)